Chenée Today

 Why is it Called an Icebox Pie?

-This old fashioned lemon icebox pie is named for the refrigerator, or "icebox," in which it is set and stored.
+In this old fashioned lemon icebox pie recipe, we're still using the "icebox" to set our lemon ice box pie after baking.
 Similar to an icebox cake or icebox cookies, the fridge is an essential part of the production of this lemon pie.

 Condensed milk is basically milk that has been sweetened and cooked down so that it takes on a thicker texture that can bind other ingredients together, and a slightly caramelized flavor.
-I've never had a lemon icebox pie without condensed milk, but with it, it's so delicious!
+I've never had a lemon icebox pie without condensed milk, but with it, it's the perfect dessert!

 2020 Juneteenth Cookout